The-Devoyage/devoyage-web/blog/rust-as-a-backend/index.md

 Rust doesn't just stop at the language itself – it comes bundled with a suite of powerful tools for testing, documentation generation, and more.
 With Rust, you can kiss goodbye to juggling multiple third-party tools – everything you need is right at your fingertips.

-So there you have it – just a few of the many reasons why Rust might be the perfect choice for your next backend project.
+So there you have it – just a few of the many reasons why Rust might be the perfect choice for your next back end project.
 But hey, don't just take my word for it – dive in and experience the Rust magic for yourself!
 Let's take a look at some of these "powerhouse" crates that make working in rust a bit easier!

 ## The Crates